Zhang Meifang

-Zhang Meifang (Chinese: 张美芳; pinyin: Zhāng Měifāng) is a Chinese diplomat who is serving as the Consul General of the People's Republic of China in Belfast, United Kingdom since 2018.
+Zhang Meifang (Chinese: 张美芳; pinyin: Zhāng Měifāng) is a Chinese diplomat who is served as the Consul General of the People's Republic of China in Belfast, United Kingdom from 2018 to 2024.

 Early life and education

 Zhang graduated from East China Normal University and earned a Master of Philosophy's degree from the University of Cambridge.
 She served as a senior visiting scholar at the Johns Hopkins University.
 She is married to politician Liu Haixing, who is currently serving as Head of the International Department of the Chinese Communist Party (ministerial-level).
 The couple have a daughter.

 Career

 Zhang has previous served in a variety of roles within China's Ministry of Foreign Affairs, including as first secretary at the Chinese Permanent Mission to the United Nations from 1997 to 2001, first secretary at the Chinese Embassy in France from 2001 to 2004, and deputy consul general at the Chinese consulates in Toronto from 2008 to 2013 and New York from 2013 to 2018.

 In December 2018, she was appointed as the Chinese consul general in Belfast.
+Her tenure ended on July 2024.